 The SAML-based protocol for Single Sign On authentication allows companies to streamline employee access to third party applications such as Spendesk.

-Customers on the Premium Plan can now connect their third-party authentication services (i.e. Okta, Onelogin or Microsoft Azure AD) to Spendesk and streamline user account management.
+Customers on SAML SSO can now connect their third-party authentication services (i.e. Okta, Onelogin or Microsoft Azure AD) to Spendesk and streamline user account management.

 Activating access via SAML SSO